StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW TABLET.md

 > **NOTE**
 >
-> For versions earlier than v3.0, this operation requires the SELECT_PRIV privilege.
-For v3.0 and later, this operation requires TABLE-level SELECT privilege.
+> This operation requires the SELECT_PRIV privilege.

 ## Syntax